-};

-The superclass activateShader.call() sets up the xy vertex position and passes the pixelColor to the shader.
-The rest of the code binds mShaderTextureCoordAttribute to the texture coordinate buffer defined in the gEngine.VertexBuffer component, as discussed in the Define and Set up Up Texture Coordinates section previously.
+The superclass super.activate(pixelColor, trsMatrix, cameraMatrix) sets up the xy vertex position and passes the pixelColor to the shader.
+The rest of the code binds mTextureCoordinateRef to the texture coordinate buffer defined in the vertex_buffer component, as discussed in the Define and Set up Up Texture Coordinates section previously.

-In this way, after the activateShader() function call, both the geometry’s xy coordinate (mShaderVertexPositionAttribute) and the texture’s uv coordinate (mShaderTextureCoordAttribute) of each vertex are connected to the corresponding buffers in the GLSL shaders.
+In this way, after the activate() function call, both the geometry’s xy coordinate (mVertexPositionRef) and the texture’s uv coordinate (mTextureCoordinateRef) of each vertex are connected to the corresponding buffers in the GLSL shaders.

-Facilitate Sharing with Engine_DefaultResources
+Facilitate Sharing with Shader Resources